 SCOUTS South Africa is an independent, non-profit educational movement dedicated to the development of young people in achieving their full potential as individuals and responsible citizens.
 Central in this programme is a continuous transference of values such as honesty, loyalty, responsibility, respect; all aimed at governing individual behaviour and the development of strong leadership skills that will equip members to be of service to others and to their communities.

 SCOUTS South Africa is a member of the World Organisation of Scout Movements, WOSM.
 Scouting in South Africa was established in 1908 in Mafikeng.

-SCOUTS South Africa is made up of three branches:
+SCOUTS South Africa is made up of four branches:

 - Cubs: boys and girls 7 to 10 years old

 - Scouts: boys and girls 11 to 17 years old

 - Rovers: young men and women from 18 to 30 years old